Solicitors for Drink Driving Offences

 Do I have to provide a specimen for a roadside alcohol test?

-• The vehicle has been involved in a traffic accident
+• the vehicle has been involved in a traffic accident

 When requesting a sample, the officer must also:

-• Complete a MGDD document
+• Complete a specific proforma form

-In some cases, you may be required to take a blood or urine test at the police station, administered by a police doctor or nurse.
+In some cases, you may be required to provide a blood or urine test at the police station, administered by a police doctor or nurse.
 These tests are also subject to strict requirements, and procedural errors are common.

 Impact of a drink driving conviction